 mn - m - n

-A question can arise here, why do m and n have to be relatively prime?
+A question can arise here, why do and have to be relatively prime?
 Relatively prime integers are those integers which do not have any other common factor than 1.
 If m and n are not prime, there would be an infinite number of unpurchaseable amounts of McNuggets.
 As a simple example, if the chicken McNuggets are sold in sizes of 4 and 6, the numbers 4 and 6 are not coprime, as the greatest common factor between them is 2.
 We can instantly notice that we can't buy any odd number of McNuggets with packs of 4 and 6; hence there is no largest unpurchaseable amount.
 The Chicken McNugget Theorem is only interesting and valid if m and n are coprime.

 Let us visualise this problem.
 McDonald's is selling the McNuggets in packs of 9 and 20, as given below.